neura-sx/graphene-book/book/interfaces/FAQs.md

 - a hosted wallet GUI running in a web browser, provided it is not using a secure domain (i.e. only works with plain `http`, not `https`)

 Thus the OpenLedger GUI cannot be connected to a private witness node, as this GUI uses the `https` protocol.

+---
+> How can I retrieve private keys from the GUI?

+Choose one of your accounts and then:
+* Navigate to `Permissions` and select `Active Permissions` or `Owner permissions`, depending what type of keys you want to retrieve.
+* When you click on an icon symbolizing a key located next to the public key, a new pop-up window will show up and you'll be presented with the option `show` which will allow you to view and copy your private key.